laurafetch/projects/README.md

 Hi, I'm Laura!

-This repo contains projects I worked through Codecademy and nucamp.
+This repo contains projects I worked on through Codecademy and nucamp.
 They are primarily python applications.

 ## MyPantry
 A python application to track my food inventory.